tushar-ty/SAI-1/README.md

 available at: https://github.com/Broadcom-Switch/OpenNSL.
-One can download the supported Opennsl library from: https://github.com/Broadcom-Switch/OpenNSL/tree/master/bin This SAI release supports the Broadcom TD2 switching ASIC.
+One can download the supported Opennsl library from: https://github.com/Broadcom-Switch/OpenNSL/tree/master/bin This SAI release supports the Broadcom TD2 and Tomahawk switching ASIC.

 Legal
 =====